Exemestane (Aromasin ®)

 Back to top

-If you’re admitted to hospital for a reason not related to the cancer, it’s important to tell the doctors and nurses looking after you that you are having hormonal treatment.
-You should tell them the name of your cancer specialist so that they can ask for advice.
+If you need to go into hospital for any reason other than cancer, always tell the doctors and nurses that you are taking exemestane.
+Explain you are taking hormonal therapy and that no one should stop or restart without checking with your cancer doctor first.
+Tell them the name of your cancer doctor so they can ask for advice.

 Sweetman, et al. Martindale: The Complete Drug Reference.
 37th edition.
 2011.
 Pharmaceutical Press.